 If you already have a qualifying government official who is cooperating with your I-918 petition and you are ready to apply for a U visa, here are instructions for filling out the form.

 Question 2.
-Substantial Physical Mental Abuse.
 Answer "yes" to certify that you have been substantially injured as the result of the criminal activity.

 Question 3.
-Information About the Crime.
 Answer "yes" if you have information concerning the crime that you were a victim of.

 Question 5.
-Place of the Crime.
 Answer "yes" if the qualifying crime took place in the U.S. or violated U.S. laws.

 Question 6.
 If you are under age 16, answer "yes."
 Your parent, guardian, or "next friend" will need to cooperate with the agency and provide information on your behalf.